serokell/segmented-cfmm/docs/specification.md

 A contract in the periphery may want to reward liquidity miners for staking their positions by distributing some token `R` at a constant `rate` per second while the position is active.

-In order to do this, when the user stakes their position, the contract may use the `snapshotCumulativesInside` view entrypoint to obtain `seconds_per_liquidity_cumulative_t0` and keep a record of it.
+In order to do this, when the user stakes their position, the contract may use the `snapshot_cumulatives_inside` view entrypoint to obtain `seconds_per_liquidity_cumulative_t0` and keep a record of it.

 Later, when the user unstakes their position, the contract calls the same view entrypoint once more to obtain